Skip to main content

 _underscore refers to the previous input

 agg_func(expr) over (partition by ... order by ...)Window functions for computing aggregate values computed from the entire query result.
-This follows the same window function syntax with SQL
+This follows similar window function syntax with SQL

 _1, _2, ...Refers to 1-origin grouping keys in the preceding group by clause